TypedThinker: Diversify Large Language Model Reasoning with Typed Thinking: Appendix

+Experimental results show that \method improves Mistral 7B instruct by 3.4\%, LLaMA3 8B instruct~\citep{touvron2023llama} by 6.5\%, and Qwen 2 7B by 7\% on two logical benchmarks and two mathematics benchmarks.
+We further demonstrate that \method can directly be applied to the benchmark Contexthub~\citep{hua2024disentangling} and outperforms other baselines.
+Moreover, we show that the meta-thinker can be adapted in much larger LLMs such as GPT-4o or domain-specific LLMs such as MetaMath~\citep{yu2023metamath} and enhance their reasoning.

-\textbf{Logical Reasoning} Logical reasoning includes various methods to emulate human-like thought processes~\citep{wason1972psychology}.
+\textbf{Logical Reasoning} Logical reasoning includes various methods to emulate human-like thought processes~\citep{wason1972psychology,dowden2018logical,Nunes2012}.
 Deductive reasoning focuses on deriving specific conclusions from general principles or premises, ensuring that conclusions logically follow if the premises are true~\citep{johnson2010deductive}.
 In contrast, inductive reasoning involves generalizing from specific instances to broader principles, often used to identify patterns and make predictions based on empirical data~\citep{flach2000abductive}.
 Abductive reasoning, considered more creative and open-ended, involves forming hypotheses to explain observations, often generating the most plausible explanation rather than a guaranteed conclusion~\citep{douven2011abduction}.
 Analogical reasoning is concerned with the comparison between two or more objects and drawing a conclusion based on the similarity~\citep{bartha2013analogy}.
-Previous LLMs studies on logical reasoning mainly focus on benchmarking its performance in different reasoning types~\citep{bang2023multitask,dougrez2024assessing,luo2023towards,yu2024thought}.
-Instead, this paper mainly focuses on the selection and application of the appropriate reasoning type when solving a specific problem.
+Previous LLMs studies on logical reasoning mainly focus on benchmarking its performance in different reasoning types~\citep{bang2023multitask,dougrez2024assessing,luo2023towards,yu2024thought}, or applying one reasoning type to solve the corresponding reasoning problems, such as using inductive reasoning for inductive reasoning problems~\citep{wang2023HypothesisSearch,shao2024Case2CodeLearning,yang2024LanguageModels}.
+Instead, this paper mainly focuses on the selection and application of the appropriate reasoning type when solving a general logic or math problem.